kallookoo/lamp/README.md

 ## Notes

-* The phpMyAdmin, Mailhog and mkcert if installed using the custom script to get the latest version.
-* The mkcert if installed in `/opt/mkcert` and the original mkcert binary if `/opt/mkcert/bin/current`.
-* The coredns only if installed when the TLD if not the localhost.
-* By default when if used the coredns the file `/etc/dhcp/dhclient.conf` is modified to add the ip in the nameservers.
 * The "User Defined" version is declared in the configuration file (It is usually the latest) or the one declared in your installation file.
 * The "Invalid" version means that it will be uninstalled for some reason.

 * Because MailHog is abandoned it is replaced by Mailpit.

-* The CoreDNS replace the bind9 for ease configuration and better performance.
+* The CoreDNS replace the bind9 for ease configuration and better performance and only if installed when the TLD if not the localhost.
+* By default when if used the coredns the file `/etc/dhcp/dhclient.conf` is modified to add the ip in the nameservers.

+* The phpMyAdmin, MailPit and mkcert if installed using the custom script to get the latest version.

+* The mkcert if installed in `/opt/mkcert` and the original mkcert binary if `/opt/mkcert/bin/current`.